dvsphanindra/opticsLAB/README.md

 ## Description

-* This is a Python-based package developed to assist the optical designer in CAD design of optical systems.
-It is built around [vispy](https://vispy.org/) library.
-Polarisation analysis can be performed with the Poincare sphere method.
-This methodology is adopted as it is capable of visual representation of the modification of polarization as the radiation passes through the various components of the system.
+* Built around [vispy](https://vispy.org/) library, this is a Python-based package developed to assist the optical designer in CAD design of optical systems.
+* Polarisation analysis can be performed with the Poincare sphere method.
+Poincare formalism is adopted as it is capable of visual representation of polarization vector as the radiation passes through the various components of the system.
-* Screenshots of the performance of the package are located in the `gallery` and examples for quick evaluation of the package are available in `examples` in the repository.
+* A quick overview of the capabilities of the package can be obtained from the screenshots located in the `gallery` and examples for quick evaluation of the package are available in `examples` in the repository.
 * The capabilities of this package can be understood from the screenshots in the `gallery`.
-However, as this package is currently under active development, there are errors in the present version.
-The immediate target is to arrive at an error-free version where this package can be used for simple raytracing and polarization analysis in optical systems development by writing scripts in Python.
+However, as this package is currently under active development, there can be errors in the code.
+Therefore, the package may not work as expected.
+The immediate target is to arrive at an error-free version where this package can be used for simple raytracing and polarization analysis by writing scripts in Python.
 In future, sophisticated analysis tools can be developed.
-A route map for the creating GUI through _marshalling_ so that this package will be useful for designers with no knowledge of Python.
-Implementation of GUI will follow after the release of version 1.0.
+* A route map has been identified for developing GUI for the package based on the concept of _marshalling_.
+Having a GUI will help the designers with no knowledge of Python in building optical systems.
+Implementation of GUI will follow after the release of the error-free version.
-* Contributions are welcome in various ways such as, not limited to, making the package error-free, enhancing the functionality, development of GUI and so on.
+* Contributions are welcome in various ways such as, and not limited to, making the package error-free, enhancing the functionality, development of GUI and so on.
 * Current Version is 0.1

 ## How do I get set up?

-This package has the following major dependencies:
+This package has the following major dependencies: `vispy, pyquaternion, matplotlib, numpy, scipy`
-* `vispy`
-* `pyquaternion`
-* `matplotlib`
-* `numpy`
-* `scipy`

-The version information for these packages is provided in the file `requirements.txt`.
+The version information about these packages is provided in the file `requirements.txt`.

 ### via pip